 River Deveron Fishing for Salmon, Sea Trout & Wild Brownies

-Covering 2 miles of this superb river the Castle Fishery now accommodates 4 rods over three sections: Lower Castle beat, Upper Castle Double Bank and Upper Castle Single Bank.
+The fishery Covers 2 miles of this superb river over two beats: Lower and Upper Castle Double Bank form beat one over 1.25 miles (up to 4 rods), and Upper Castle Single Bank over 0.75 miles forms the 2 rod beat.
 Castle fishery is an upper middle beat of the Deveron and offers excellent value fishing on one of Scotland’s premier salmon, sea trout and brown trout spate rivers.
-The fishery is set in beautiful Highlands countryside and it is rare to see anyone else other than a fellow rod and the occasional otter.
+The fishery is set in beautiful Highlands countryside and it is rare to see anyone else other than a fellow rod and the occasional Kingfisher.

-Lower Castle double bank beat is situated approximately 2 miles downstream of Huntly and includes the junction with the River Bogie, one of the two main tributaries of the Deveron.
-The beat is all double bank (although nearly all of the fishing is performed from the left hand bank) and runs for approximately 0.6 of a mile and includes 10 named pools.
+Access to beat one is approximately 2 miles downstream of Huntly and includes the junction with the River Bogie, one of the two main tributaries of the Deveron.
+This beat is all double bank (although nearly all of the fishing is performed from the left hand bank) and includes 21 named pools.
 All the pools offer good fly water and a chance of a fish or two in high or low water.
-The beat fishes two rods to ensure privacy and that the pools are not overfished.
-The main left hand bank is well maintained with a cut grass path linking the pools.
-Most of the pools can be covered from the bank with little or no wading required.
-If you choose to wade then you will find the wading is quite easy with a mainly gravel bottom.
-There is a fishing hut in the middle of the beat with a gas stove for making hot drinks.
+On Lower Castle the main left hand bank is well maintained with a cut grass path linking the pools for easy access.
+Upper Castle Double bank is a bit wilder and runs partially through a gorge, so useful when looking for shade and has some deep pools.
+Most of the water can be covered from the bank with little or no wading required.
+There is a fishing hut in the middle of Lower Castle with a lavatory and gas stove for making hot drinks.

 The lovely Castle Hotel is 10 minutes’ walk from the fishery at the top of the track and offers excellent food and accommodation.

 Meeting Pot in high water - River Bogie joins the Deveron at Castle Fishery River Deveron